MVS-sysgen/FTPD/BUILD.md

 facility enable HERC_TCPIP_PROB_STATE
 ```

+If you are using MVS/CE building requires the MACLIBS package.
+Install with the TSO command `INSTALL MACLIBS`.

 ## Using Build Automation

 If you've made changes and wish to build from scratch you can use the script file `build_automation.rc`.
 To